ICD-Code Q97.0: Karyotype 47,XXX

 For example, you can be very tall.
 You can also have special features in your face.
 This includes, for example, an extra fold of skin inside the corner of the eye.

 You may also have weaker muscle tone.
 You may also have problems with learning or speaking.
-There may also be mental symptoms.
+Psychological symptoms can occur, too.

 Malformations, for example of the kidneys, can also occur.
 There are normally 2 kidneys in the body.
 They filter blood and create urine.
 They thus help to detoxify the body.
-Furthermore, the kidneys regulate the blood pressure and salt content in the blood, among other things.
+Furthermore, the kidneys regulate blood pressure and the mineral levels in the blood, among other things.

 Additional indicator